nlsandler/c-compiler-implementations/README.md

 ## Cython

-* [romainducrocq/cube](https://github.com/romainducrocq/cube) - An early version of [romainducrocq/wheelcc](https://github.com/romainducrocq/wheelcc) that implements chapters 1 to 13, before switching the compiler implementation to C++.
-It is discontinued and will no longer receive updates.
+* [romainducrocq/cube](https://github.com/romainducrocq/cube) - An early version of [romainducrocq/wheelcc](https://github.com/romainducrocq/wheelcc) that implements chapters 1 to 13, before switching the compiler implementation to C/C++.
+It will no longer receive updates.

 ## Go